lykimq/deku_docs/Benchmarking/KIPs_main.md

 - Memory consumption: what is the minimal memory that we are using to do the normal transfer? smart contract call? etc. (Deku run on RAM)
 - Minimal block time: what is the minimal block time?
 - How many Gb can we hash per second (it is a state hashing, how big the state can be?)
 (It is the state hash of the final block on Deku -> we need to hash it -> then we can use it to the Tezos chain?).
+- Since there are probably two main variables that will determine block time and block size; gas limits and block size.
+We should max out these two variables separately in benchmarking to see what their max capacities will be.
 ---

 # KPI 2: Deploy with the network